About San Salvatore

 Today the church houses the Byzantine and Post-Byzantine Collection of Chania.
 The south section of the monastery which contained the chapter house, the monks' cells, the cloister and garden, is a unique guesthouse and residency.

 The San Salvatore monastery is one of the very few historical buildings left in Chania which still has its original cloister, offering total privacy from the outside world as well as inquisitive eyes elsewhere in the building.

-The monastery is located at the very end of the old harbour promenade, in a quiet neighbourhood (Topanas) behind the nautical museum, where the North-West Gate to the old town used to be.
+The monastery is located at the very end of the old harbour promenade, in a quiet neighbourhood (Topanas) behind the nautical museum and opposite the San Salvatore Bastion, where the North-West Gate to the old town used to be.
 It is also right next to the main parking area at Talo sqare ("Hand" monument).

 Because of its location, San Salvatore is a true haven of peace and quiet within walking distance of every place of interest in the old town of Chania, but also from the ever bustling center of modern Chania city with its many tavernas, bars, shops, amenities and of course beaches.

 The relaxed atmosphere, accentuated by the warmth of the wood and its presence in the center of living, breathing history ensure that the San Salvatore will transform your stay into an unforgettable fairytale.

 "The apartment is in an amazing location and is very well maintained.
 The pictures do not come close to doing the apartment justice.
 Irene is also an excellent host and the effort she has put in the apartment really shows.
 Couldn’t recommend this place more!"